-The CDC lists out all of the technology it has available to be licensed – that’s about 37 patents, which have some reasonable tie to vaccines or the vaccination process.
-Now, Ginger Taylor claims that there 57 patents from the CDC for vaccines, but that ignores the process of licensing.
+The CDC lists out all of the technology it has available to be licensed – that’s nearly 100 patents, which have some reasonable link to vaccines or the vaccination process.
+Now, Ginger Taylor claims that there are 57 patents available from the CDC for vaccines.
+However, that ignores the process of licensing.
 Some patents, as I’ve mentioned above, don’t stand alone, and have little value.
-She went about it like a typical Google University student, pretending to know more than she really does.
+She went her “research” on these patents like a typical Google University student, pretending to know more than she really does.

 You see, it’s more than that one patent from the CDC.
-It’s a huge process, and the cranky old dinosaur just doesn’t have the energy, money, or determination to bring out that vaccine.
+It’s a huge process, and the I just doesn’t have the energy, money, or determination to bring out that vaccine.

 But there’s more.

-The OTT reported in 2014 (pdf) that they had earned royalties of about $138 million across all of the licensed technology from NIH.
+The OTT reported in FY2020 that they had earned royalties of about US$63.4 million across all of the licensed technology from the National Institutes of Health (NIH), Food and Drug Administration (FDA), and CDC.
 Remember, CDC technology is only a tiny part of the overall NIH licensing activities.
-Of that $138 million, 84%, or $116 million, resulted from OTT’s top 20 technologies.

 This is so frustrating.
-Ginger Taylor wants to convince us that the CDC pushes vaccines just to earn a measly $5.8 million dollars, basically rounding error in the accounting for a huge federal agency like the CDC.
-I imagine all the labs at the CDC throw away $5.8 million in micropipette tips every year.
+Ginger Taylor and Robert F Kennedy Jr want to convince us that the CDC pushes vaccines just to earn a measly $5 million dollars, basically a rounding error in the accounting for a huge federal agency like the CDC.
+I imagine all the labs at the CDC use $5 million in micropipette tips every year.
 And I’m not joking.

-Ginger has so crammed her brain with hatred of vaccines, she’s not even thinking clearly.
-She thinks everyone has her ethics, you know, don’t vaccinate children because she believes she knows more than really educated and trained scientists.
-She wants to believe that every CDC scientist sits in their gold plated office dreaming of ways to make another $1.25 from vaccines by pushing these “dangerous” vaccines on the American public.
-In her simple mind, she wants to make it appear that vaccines serve no public good, so of course the CDC wants to make money harming Americans.
+They want us to believe that every CDC scientist sits in their diamond-encrusted office dreaming of ways to make another $1.25 from vaccines by pushing these “dangerous” vaccines on the American public.
+In their simple minds, they want to make it appear that vaccines serve no public good, so of course, the CDC wants to make money harming Americans.

 This brief look at current patents held by the CDC deserves an in-depth review to determine exactly what current financial relationships with vaccine makers now exist and what the current impact those revenue streams are likely having on vaccine safety positions.
 Furthermore, one must closely look at the financial relationships between the CDC and vaccine makers it is currently courting, to include the potential exploitation of new patents for financial gain.
 These are merely a few lines of inquiry, among hundreds, needing to be examined and why the potential RFK commission on vaccine safety must be impaneled.

 Well, I did.
 And she’s laughably off-base on her accusations.
-The Advisory Committee on Immunization Practices (ACIP), whose “debates” are public record, never sit around trying to maximize the value of the patents, because the value isn’t that high (which troubles me about the OTT’s efforts, but that’s another story for another time).
-The ACIP recommended Gardasil, not because the CDC would get 0.1% more money to pay for those micropipette tips or broken beakers or whatever stuff they use, but because Gardasil prevents HPV-related cancers and is extremely safe.
+The Advisory Committee on Immunization Practices (ACIP), whose “debates” are public records, never sit around trying to maximize the value of the patents, because the value isn’t that high.
+The ACIP recommended Gardasil, not because the CDC would get 0.1% more money to pay for those micropipette tips, but because Gardasil prevents HPV-related cancers and is extremely safe.

-- It’s almost impossible for one patent to give all the intellectual property for one vaccine.
-You need dozens.
+- It’s almost impossible for one patent to give all the intellectual property to manufacture one vaccine.
+You need dozens of patents.